About

 Stand-up

 I started stand-up in 2019.
-Since then, I've become a British Comedy Guide Pro Talent Awards for Performance Winner (2024), Leicester Mercury Comedian of the Year Finalist (2024), Channel 4 Sean Lock Comedy Award Finalist (2023) and Beat The Frog World Series Finalist (2023).
+Since then, I've become a British Comedy Guide Pro Talent Awards for Performance Winner (2024), Leicester Mercury Comedian of the Year Finalist (2024), Channel 4 Sean Lock Comedy Award Finalist (2023) and The Frog and Bucket Beat The Frog World Series Finalist (2023).
+I was also a BBC Radio Leicester One to Watch (2024) and a BBC New Comedy Awards Nominee (2024, 2023).

 Read more about my stand-up here